Tips and Tricks for Laundry on the Road

 - If you’ve splurged for A/C use it.
 The air coming out is not only cool, but dry relative to the surroundings and things hung in the air stream can dry almost as fast as in a clothes dryer.

-A Couple of Points if you Decide Not to do Any Wash
+If you Decide Not to do Any Wash

 - Always at least rinse the river or ocean water out of things that get wet.
 If you don’t the bacteria will have a field day when you pack them away.